wyy603/SlurmBot/README.md

 ## ✨ What It Does

 SlurmBot is a lightweight background daemon that monitors your **Slurm job queue** on an HPC cluster and sends **real-time Telegram notifications** whenever your jobs change state — new jobs submitted, jobs completed, or state transitions (pending → running, etc.).
+Even if the daemon is killed, it will be restarted when you log in to the login node (via `~/.bashrc` or `~/.zshrc`).

 You get a message on Telegram that looks like: